airpptx/airpptx.github.io/docs/getstarted.md

 You can download a sample powerpoint with some basic slides [here](https://github.com/airpptx/samples/blob/master/apps.pptx).

 Not all powerpoint shapes are supported yet.
-A list of supported elements can be found [here].
-However, you can write your own [shape renderer](./renderer.md)
+A list of supported elements can be found [here](#limitations).
+However, you can also extend the functionality and add support for your own [shape renderers](#shape-renderer-1)

 ## Step 3: Generate the application